-Journey® Student Credit Card from Capital One®: Smart Cash-Back Credit Card for Students
+Journey Student Rewards from Capital One: Smart Cash-Back Credit Card for Students

-According to Capital One, the Journey® Student Credit Card from Capital One® is available to consumers with “average” credit.
+According to Capital One, the Journey Student Rewards from Capital One is available to consumers with “average” credit.
 Credit score ranges from myFICO peg “fair” credit as any score between 580 and 669 and “good” credit as scores between 670 to 739.
 It’s safe to say you may be able to get approved for this card even at the lower range of these scores, which could be a big benefit if you’re having trouble getting approved for other cards you’ve applied for.

-We also love that the Journey® Student Credit Card from Capital One® gives you 1% cash back for every dollar you spend along with a .25% boost if you pay your bill on time each month.
+We also love that the Journey Student Rewards from Capital One you can earn 1% cash back on all your purchases.
+Pay on time to boost your cash back to a total of 1.25% for that month.
 This student credit card also comes with no annual fee and no foreign transaction fees when you make purchases abroad or online with overseas vendors.

-The Journey® Student Credit Card from Capital One® may start you out with a low initial credit limit depending on your credit score and history.
+The Journey Student Rewards from Capital One may start you out with a low initial credit limit depending on your credit score and history.
 However, they offer the option to gain access to a higher credit line after you make five on-time payments in a row.
 With that in mind, don’t be too disappointed if you apply and receive an initial limit of just a few hundred dollars.
 With time and responsible credit use, you may be able to boost your limit quite a bit.

-Other benefits the Journey® Student Credit Card offers include zero liability for fraudulent purchases made with your card and access to CreditWise® credit monitoring from Capital One.
+Other benefits the Journey Student Rewards from Capital One offers include zero liability for fraudulent purchases made with your card and emergency card services - if your credit card is lost or stolen, you can get an emergency card replacement and a cash advance, subject to available credit.
 You can also set up your account to notify you when your payment is due or when a purchase is made, and you can even set up some of your bills on autopay.

-In summary, the Journey® Student Credit Card is a no-frills cash-back credit card that can be ideal for individuals who are building credit for the first time.
+In summary, the Journey Student Rewards from Capital One is a no-frills cash-back credit card that can be ideal for individuals who are building credit for the first time.
 Not only do you have the potential to qualify with fair credit, but you can earn up to 1.25% cash back on all your purchases with no annual fee.
 If you’re a student who can’t qualify for other cards with better benefits, this deal is hard to beat.

-Journey® Student Credit Card: Where it Falls Flat
+Journey Student Rewards from Capital One: Where it Falls Flat

-While it’s hard to complain too much about a cash-back credit card that offers more than 1% back on all purchases with no annual fee, there is one glaring problem you’ll face with this card.
-It comes with a 26.96% variable APR, which is considerably higher than the average credit card interest rate of around 17%.
+While it’s hard to complain too much about a [cash-back credit card]that offers more than 1% back on all purchases with no annual fee, there is one glaring problem you’ll face with this card.
+It comes with a 26.99% variable APR, which is considerably higher than the average credit card interest rate of around 17%.

-If you plan to carry a balance on your credit card, the Journey® Student Credit Card could leave you with a mountain of financial problems.
-A variable rate of 26.96% means a large portion of your monthly payment will go toward interest each month, and that could make paying off large balances an increasingly difficult proposition.
+If you plan to carry a balance on your credit card, the Journey Student Rewards from Capital One could leave you with a mountain of financial problems.
+A variable rate of 26.99% means a large portion of your monthly payment will go toward interest each month, and that could make paying off large balances an increasingly difficult proposition.
 If you eventually receive a higher credit limit and wind up maxing your card out, you could even enter a debt spiral that is difficult to overcome.